How Do You Find The Instantaneous Velocity

 Graphical Interpretation

 Graphically, if you plot the position of an object as a function of time, the instantaneous velocity at any point is represented by the slope of the tangent line to the curve at that point.
 Imagine drawing a line that just touches the curve at the point of interest.
-The slope of that tangent line is the instantaneous velocity at that specific time.
+That said, the slope of that tangent line is the instantaneous velocity at that specific time.
 A steeper slope indicates a higher instantaneous velocity, while a flatter slope indicates a lower instantaneous velocity.
 A horizontal tangent line represents an instantaneous velocity of zero, meaning the object is momentarily at rest.

 Calculating Instantaneous Velocity: Examples